King of All the Ages

 As the post war economic depression set in, Italy’s King, Victor Immanuel III, watched on helplessly as a young former socialist and wounded WWI veteran named Benito Mussolini rose to head the government through vicious street fighting and appeals to return Italy to the glories of the Roman Empire.
 In Germany, a young failed artist who was also a wounded WWI veteran, named Adolf Hitler, had just gotten out of jail for staging an attempted violent coup in Bavaria, and was clearly on his way to becoming Germany’s leader through even more brutal and violent bullying tactics joined with appeals to make Germany great again.

-Looking on this scene of turmoil, Pope Leo XI did some serious theological reflection on the failure of the monarchial system and the future of Christianity.
+Looking on this scene of turmoil, Pope Pius XI did some serious theological reflection on the failure of the monarchial system and the future of Christianity.
 He issued a circular letter on the subject, Quas primas (In the first).
 In it, he encouraged Christians to celebrate a feast near the end of the liturgical year celebrating Our Lord Jesus Christ, King of the Universe.
 The Feast is now celebrated by not only Roman Catholics.
 All churches that use the Revised Common Lectionary now observe Christ the King Sunday, the final Sunday of their liturgical years.
 These include most Anglican and Episcopal churches, as well as the Evangelical Lutheran Church of America, the United Methodist Church, the Presbyterian Church (U.S.A.), the United Church of Christ, and the Moravian Church.

 This is not because all the motives and reasons of Pius are accepted.
 He was arguing not only for the independence of the Church from the state, but also for its immunity to secular law.
-Just 4 years after the feast was initiated, Mussolini ingratiated himself with Leo by granting the Vatican independent sovereignty as a city state, a status it enjoys to this day.
+Just 4 years after the feast was initiated, Mussolini ingratiated himself with Pius by granting the Vatican independent sovereignty as a city state, a status it enjoys to this day.

-The reason we have all seen fit to celebrate this feast is found in an idea that is indisputable: human governments—whether they are monarchial, despotic, socialist, nationalist, republican, or democratic—all fail, in greater or lesser degree, in standards of supporting justice, mercy, security, and prosperity.
+The reason we have all seen fit to celebrate this feast is found in an idea that is indisputable: human governments—whether they are monarchical, despotic, socialist, nationalist, republican, or democratic—all fail, in greater or lesser degree, in standards of supporting justice, mercy, security, and prosperity.

 The idea is similar to the idea discussed by Augustine of Hippo in The City of God: human politics, even when they are as good as human politics can get, fall short of the ideal.
 This is because they are all based in human self-interest.
 And where there is self-interest, there is rivalry.
 And where there is rivalry, sooner or later, there is favoritism for some and alienation or abuse of others.